Ab494/Ab494/README.md

 ## 👨‍💻 About Me

-I'm **Evans Cheruiyot**, a passionate and self-taught **Backend Developer** based in Kenya, focused on building reliable, efficient, and secure backend systems.
+I'm **Evans Cheruiyot**, a passionate and self taught **Backend Developer** based in Kenya, focused on building reliable, efficient, and secure backend systems.
 I specialize in **Python** and **Django**, and I enjoy designing clean APIs, managing databases, and deploying real-world applications.

-Currently, I'm learning **Software Engineering through the Power Learn Project (PLP)** — a program that’s helping me strengthen my skills in software architecture, DevOps, and scalable system design.
+Currently, I'm learning **Software Engineering through the Power Learn Project (PLP)** a program that’s helping me strengthen my skills in software architecture, DevOps, and scalable system design.

 From student management platforms to AI-powered APIs, I’m always exploring new ways to merge clean backend logic with modern technologies like **OpenAI**, **Docker**, and **Linux**.